Team Digital Preservation

 In June 2022 the IT Department established a team dedicated to preserving the National Library’s digital collection.
 This team handles all kinds of digital content, whether it’s digitized from physical sources or born digital.
 This includes media types like web pages, text documents, images, audio, and moving images.

 The team’s responsibilities involve ingesting, checking, storing, preserving, and providing access to high-quality digital files.
 We work closely with several other specialized media teams in the library.
-In addition we are members of the Digital Preservation Coalition (DPC).
+In addition we are members of the Digital Preservation Coalition.

 Organisation